-2. Accumulate sick days to a maximum of thirty (30) days, not payable upon demand (must be used as sick leave days).
+Unused sick days shall accumulate following the end of each year, not payable upon demand (must be used as sick leave days).

 Hospitalization and group life insurance shall continue to be paid by the Board of Education to cover the extended illness of an employee for a period not to exceed one (1) year following the total use of accumulated sick leave days.